PostgreSQL Length + 12 Examples

 Postgresql length of boolean

-The scale of a numeric is the exact count of decimal digits in the fractional section, to the right of the decimal point in Postgresql.
-The precision of a numeric is the entire count of important digits in the whole number which is the number of digits to one as well as the other sides of the decimal point.
+The scale of a number is the exact count of decimal digits in the fractional section, to the right of the decimal point, in PostgreSQL.
+The precision of a number is the entire count of important digits in the whole number, which is the number of digits to the left and right of the decimal point.

 NUMERIC(precision, scale)

 The NUMERIC data type generally holds a value from 131,072 digits before the decimal point to 16,383 digits after the decimal point.
 The scale of the NUMERIC data type is zero or positive.
-The below shows the syntax of NUMERIC type with a scale of zero.
+The following shows the syntax of the NUMERIC type with a scale of zero.

 NUMERIC(precision)

-If we discard precision as well as the scale, we can store any precision and scale up to the limit of the precision and scale mentioned above.
+If we discard precision as well as scale, we can store any precision and scale up to the limit mentioned above.

 NUMERIC

-The NUMERIC and DECIMAL types are equal and both of them are also a part of the SQL standard.
-In PostgreSQL, we should not use the NUMERIC type in the precision scale since calculations on NUMERIC values are generally slower than integers, floats, and double precisions.
+The NUMERIC and DECIMAL types are equal, and both are also part of the SQL standard.
+In PostgreSQL, we should avoid using the NUMERIC type in the precision scale, as calculations on NUMERIC values are generally slower than those on integers, floats, and double precision.

 Let’s understand this with the help of an example.
-In the below output, 682 is the decimal scale and 45678682 is precision which is the total number of digits.
+In the output below, 682 represents the decimal scale, and 45678682 represents the precision, which is the total number of digits.
 Let’s check its output now.

 select precision(45678.682) as decimal_places;

-In the below output, 682 is the decimal scale and 45678682 is precision which is the total number of digits.
+In the output below, 682 represents the decimal scale, and 45678682 represents the precision, which is the total number of digits.
 Let’s check its output now.

 Postgresql length precision scale